sabotage3d/heXon/README.md

 # heXon
-Timeless dual stick arcade shooter
+heXon is an open source dual stick arcade shooter made using the Urho3D game engine.